changchang/seq-queue/README.md

 ##Event
 Seq-queue instances extend the EventEmitter and would emit events in their life cycles.
 ###'timeout'(totask)
-If current task not invoke task.done() within the timeout ms, a timeout event would be emit. totask.fn and totask.timeout is the `fn` and `timeout` arguments that passed by `push`.
+If current task not invoke task.done() within the timeout ms, a timeout event would be emit. totask.fn and totask.timeout is the `fn` and `timeout` arguments that passed by `queue.push(2)`.
 ###'closed'
 Emit when the close(false) is invoked.
 ###'drained'